-For many old gardeners brussels sprouts are considered to be an essential winter crop in the garden.
-Unlike the old sprout varieties the modern F1 hybrids are sweeter and more tender than ever making them idea for new vegetable gardeners to grow.
+For many old gardeners, growing brussels sprouts is considered to be an essential winter crop in the garden.
+Unlike the old sprout varieties, the modern F1 hybrids are sweeter and more tender than ever, making them ideal for new vegetable gardeners to grow.

 Brussels sprouts are tough plants that are fairly easy to grow if you give them good soil, protect them from caterpillars and give them a good start early in the year.

-Modern hybrid F1 varieties are the second option, although you cannot save seeds from these varieties and they are usually relatively new they have the advantage of being sweeter.
+Although with hybrid F1 varieties you cannot save seeds from, and they are usually relatively new they have the advantage of being sweeter.
 This is one case when growing F1 hybrid varieties might be worth considering.

 Brussels sprout seeds should be sown in March and April.
 I always recommend sowing sprout seeds indoors in pots as this gives far stronger plants that will shoot up once they are transplanted out into the garden.

 Choose a good quality multi purpose compost for brussels sprouts as they are heavy feeders even when small.
-Plant two or three seeds per pot and prick out all but the strongest seedling after they are 1 inch (2.5cm) tall.
+Plant two or three seeds per pot and prick out all but the strongest seedling after they are 2.5cm (1in) tall.

-Sowing a few different varieties gives you the ability to get harvests as early as October right until late February.
+Sowing a few different varieties gives you the ability to get harvesting as early as September right until late February.

 Planting & Caring For Your Sprouts